sharpstone/heroku-bouncer/README.md

 * `expose_user`: Expose the user attributes in the session.
 Default:
   `true`
 * `session_sync_nonce`: If present, determines the name of a cookie shared across properties under a same domain in order to keep their sessions synchronized.
 Default: `nil`
+* `allow_anonymous`: Accepts a lambda that gets called with each request.
+If the lambda evals to true, the request will not enforce authentication (e.g: `allow_anonymous: lambda { |req| !/\A\/admin/.match(req.fullpath) }` will allow anonymous requests except those with under the `/admin` path).
+Default: `nil`, which does not allow anonymous access to any URL.

 You use these by passing a hash to the `use` call, for example: